jeanmarcc/DB2_Cloud_Python/README.md

 # MainframeIBM_DB2_Cloud_Python
-Python script launched on a local computer allowing to connect to and to work with a DB2 database in the IBM cloud.
+Python script executed on a local computer allowing to connect to and to work with a DB2 database in the IBM cloud

 ## Getting Started

-This Python program allows to connect and perfom SQL statements from a local computer to a DB2 database which is in IBM Cloud
+This Python program allows to connect and perfom SQL statements from a local computer to a DB2 database in IBM Cloud

-My local computer is a Windows 10 laptop and I tested this Python program in a Linux Ubuntu distro inside a VMware in my local Windows 10
+My local computer is a Windows 10 laptop and I tested this Python program in a Linux Ubuntu distro inside a VMware on my local Windows 10

 ## Prerequisites